śrī śrī guru gaurāṅga jayataḥ!

 by Śrīla Bhaktisiddhānta Sarasvatī Ṭhākura Prabhupāda

-Answer: Service to Śrīla Gurudeva is the pre-eminent objective.
-It is imperative to engage in the service of Śrīla Gurudeva at the beginning of every year, at beginning of every month, at the beginning of every day and indeed at the beginning of every moment.
-If we do not engage in serving Śrīla Gurudeva at every moment, then surely we will end up in more trouble.
-The moment we forget to serve Śrī Guru, is the very moment we will forget our own true self.
+Answer: Service to śrīla gurudeva is the pre-eminent objective.
+It is imperative to engage in the service of śrīla gurudeva at the beginning of every year, at the beginning of every month, at the beginning of every day and indeed at the beginning of every moment.
+If we do not engage in serving śrīla gurudeva at every moment, then surely we will end up in more trouble.
+The moment we forget to serve śrī guru, is the very moment we will forget our own true self.

 Kṛṣṇa as the Supreme Personality of Godhead (viśaya-jātīya bhagavān) and Kṛṣṇa as the Supreme Personality of Love of Godhead (āśraya-jātīya bhagavān) are the two moieties of the same whole, and Their infinitely variegated, blissful play (vilāsa-vaicitrya) is the form of perfect completeness itself.
-The complete manifestation of Supreme Personality of Godhead is Śrī Kṛṣṇa and the complete manifestation of the Supreme Personality of Love of Godhead is śrī guru.
-Only he who constantly demonstrates by his own behaviour that we should serve Śrī Bhagavān throughout our entire life, is śrī guru.
+The complete manifestation of Supreme Personality of Godhead is Śrī Kṛṣṇa, and the complete manifestation of the Supreme Personality of Love of Godhead is śrī guru.
+Only he who constantly demonstrates by his behaviour the importance of serving Śrī Bhagavān throughout one’s entire life is śrī guru.
 Such a guru is present in every entity and object.
 Indeed, we have no other purpose than to serve such a guru at every moment.

 Question 2: Is varṇāśrama-dharma* the eternal dharma of the soul?